Bots-To-The-Yard/fehrobot/README.md

 The `src` folder contains the `main.cpp` file and any team programs in the `programs` folder.

 The `docs` folder contains the auto-generated documentation and should not be modified.

+## Writing Programs
+New programs should be added to the `src/programs` folder.
+All programs should extend the Program class and implement the `loop()` method to contain the program logic/state machine.
+Programs can then be consturcted in the main function and added to the programs array for the menu.